PA Department of Community and Economic Development

 Pennsylvania is considered to be one of the most flood prone states in the nation.

 Additionally, the Center processes a number of requests for floodplain delineation data.
 This information is critical to locating the areas of a municipality that lie within a floodplain.
 Floodplain maps and flood insurance studies (FIS) are available for use by public and private engineering firms.
-We also advise property owners on how they can obtain floodplain maps and FIS documents online from FEMA at msc.fema.gov or DCED at pafloodmaps.com.
+We also advise property owners on how they can obtain floodplain maps and FIS documents online from FEMA at msc.fema.gov or on our flood maps webpage.
 This information is needed to refine the potential flood impact on specific land parcels for insurance and mortgage purposes.

-In addition, the Center administers the FPM Reimbursements authorized in Act 166.
-Reimbursements are provided for up to 50% of the costs associated with preparing, administering and enforcing floodplain zoning ordinances and FPM ordinances necessary to comply with the NFIP and Act 166 requirements.
-Download the Floodplain Management Activities Reimbursement Application Form.
+In addition, DCED administers the FPM reimbursements authorized in Act 166 via the Municipal Assistance Program (MAP).
+(The 2019 grant deadline is February 28, 2019.)
+Reimbursements are provided for up to 50 percent of the costs associated with preparing, administering and enforcing floodplain zoning ordinances and FPM ordinances necessary to comply with NFIP and Act 166 requirements.